manvelov/IMusic/README.md

 ## Features
 - Find artists and songs
 - Listen first 30 seconds of a song
-- Add/remove favorite songs form the Library
+- Add/remove favorite songs from the Library

 ## Under the hood
 Frameworks: UIKit, SwiftUI